A A

 So, how do you find out what’s going on with the lava flow?
 Fortunately, there are some great resources that provide frequently updated status of the volcanic activity on Hawaii.
 This list is all you need to stay in the know:

-3. Hawaii Volcanoes National Park’s Web site has a page dedicated to updating the volcano activity, but it isn’t updated as frequently as the others that I’ve already mentioned.
+2. Hawaii Volcanoes National Park’s website has a page dedicated to updating the volcano activity.
 When you are on Hawaii’s Big Island, I do recommend a visit to the Hawaii Volcanoes National Park.
 (See tips for visiting Hawaii Volcanoes National Park.)
-While you are there, do stop into the Visitor’s Center for a wealth of information and advice on Kilauea’s activity and lava viewing.
+While you are there, stop into the Visitor’s Center for a wealth of information and advice on Kilauea’s activity and lava viewing.
 The park rangers have some of the most up to date lava information.

 Always bear in mind that volcanic activity is unpredictable.
 I think that’s part of the mystic of a volcano.
 So, do plan to be flexible when you visit Hawaii and want to see the lava flowing.